 What Are the Warning Signs of Suicide?

-self-destructive behaviors (drinking alcohol, taking drugs, or cutting,
+- self-destructive behaviors (drinking alcohol, taking drugs, or cutting, for example)

 How Can I Cope With Problems?